-Please note that students that transfer and have had success at an American Accredited school for a minimum of one year may not required to perform the WIDA test.
+Please note that students WHO transfer and have had success at an American Accredited school for a minimum of one year may not be required to take he WIDA test.

 Students that do not meet the required level of English proficiency for the grade that they are assigned may be accepted if their grades at their previous school are excellent and indicate academic promise and potential.
 In these cases, the school will develop an admission contract that outlines suggested strategies and modifications to assist the student during a defined period of time.

 The American Cooperative School has an English Language Learner (ELL) program for students in KG 5 - Grade 8.
 Depending upon the level of a student, they may be required to attend special ELL pullout classes until ACS deems that they are ready to be immersed within the regular program of study.

 Math: The ACS mathematics program is rigorous and provides students the opportunity to take an advanced or regular track of mathematics starting in grade 6.
 In order to determine a student’s track or ability to have success in our mathematics program, the student may be asked to complete a math placement test.

 Academic Grades: All students must demonstrate that they successfully passed the previous school year with a minimum passing grade of C (70%) in all subject areas in order to be accepted into the school.

 If a prospective parent has a child with a learning disability, attention deficit disorder or any other disability, the family must communicate directly with the appropriate principal at the American Cooperative School as early as possible before any application steps have been taken.
 The American Cooperative School has the ability to design, develop, and implement programs for students who have moderate to severe disabilities; however, we must be notified in advance in order to develop an appropriate plan.